ISAITB/docs-tdl/source/constructs/index.rst

     @desc, no, A description for the step to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @success, no, Whether or not this step should be considered as a success or failure (the default).
 This is provided as a ``boolean`` or a variable reference.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
-See also :ref:`tdl-steps-common-hidesteps`. documentation, no, Rich text content that provides further information on the current step.
+Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+See :ref:`tdl-steps-common-hidesteps` for further details. documentation, no, Rich text content that provides further information on the current step.

 The following example shows a test case that exits as a success based on the user's input: